karllark/megabeast/docs/megabeast/simulate.rst

 Simulations require already created BEAST physics and observation model grids.

-The physics model grid includes the ensemble parameters as these are the same as the BEAST :ref:`beast_priors`.
+The physics model grid includes the ensemble parameters as these are the same as the BEAST (see `beast priors <https://beast.readthedocs.io/en/latest/beast_priors.html>`_).
 The module uses already created BEAST physics and observation model grids by sampling the full nD prior function that is part of the physics model grid.
 The observation model grid provides the information on the flux uncertainties and biases as well as the completeness.